Streaming Media Services

 Delayed event (archived) streaming is when the event is recorded and converted to an mp4 file with H.264 video and mp3 audio as soon as possible after the event, usually within 1-2 business days.
 An Ethernet connection is not required for this type of service, so delayed streaming events can be captured from on- or off-campus locations.
 We do not currently host streaming links; therefore, for either live or delayed streaming the requester must create their own web page for viewing or coordinate with Communications for posting to the web.

-When live streaming, we can live stream to YouTube for events originating at locations served by Vanderbilt networking and simultaneously capture content for archiving in mp4 format as described above.
+We can live stream to YouTube events advertised to the general public originating at locations served by Vanderbilt networking, and simultaneously capture content for archiving in mp4 format as described above.
 It is important to determine whether the site location has an active Ethernet connection within reasonably close proximity to the required location of the camera tripod since wireless coverage is not sufficient for this purpose (this means outdoor recording is generally not possible).
 Creating awareness of the event through email, social media and/or web postings is also the responsibility of the requester, and is important to assure an online audience for the event.

 Streaming Content Storage

 We maintain a Network Attached Storage (NAS) fileshare mounted by all of our streaming servers to which you may upload media files sized and formatted for streaming.
 We highly recommend use of the mp4 format with H.264 video and mp3 or AAC audio with an aggregate bitrate of 500-700kbps.
 Automated transcoding software is available that will convert almost all file types (except Flash VP6 and Real Media) to this format .
 Requests of this type are generally completed within one business day, subject to staff availability.
 Our current policy is to retain content indefinitely at the discretion of the user with the expectation that the owner will remove files which are not currently linked from an active web page.

 There are no fees or charges for this service.